Andesite: Description

-Andesite is usually light to dark gray in colour, due to its content of hornblende or pyroxene minerals. but can exhibit a wide range of shading.
-Darker andesite can be difficult to distinguish from basalt, but a common rule of thumb, used away from the laboratory, is that andesite has a color index less than 35.
+Andesite is usually light to dark grey in colour, due to its content of hornblende or pyroxene minerals. but can exhibit a wide range of shading.
+Darker andesite can be challenging to distinguish from basalt, but a common rule of thumb, used away from the laboratory, is that andesite has a color index less than 35.

 The plagioclase in andesite varies widely in sodium content, from anorthite to oligoclase, but is typically andesine, in which anorthite makes up about 40 mol% of the plagioclase.
 The pyroxene minerals that may be present include augite, pigeonite, or orthopyroxene.
 Magnetite, zircon, apatite, ilmenite, biotite, and garnet are common accessory minerals.
 Alkali feldspar may be present in minor amounts.

 Andesite is usually porphyritic, containing larger crystals (phenocrysts) of plagioclase formed prior to the extrusion that brought the magma to the surface, embedded in a finer-grained matrix.
 Phenocrysts of pyroxene or hornblende are also common.
 These minerals have the highest melting temperatures of the typical minerals that can crystallize from the melt and are therefore the first to form solid crystals.
 Classification of andesites may be refined according to the most abundant phenocryst.
 For example, if hornblende is the principal phenocryst mineral, the andesite will be described as a hornblende andesite.

 Andesitic volcanism

-Andesite lava typically has a viscosity of 3.5 × 106 cP at 1200 C. This is slightly greater than the viscosity of smooth peanut butter.
+Andesite lava typically has a viscosity of 3.5 million cP (3500 Pa⋅s) at 1200 C. This is slightly greater than the viscosity of smooth peanut butter.
 As a result, andesitic volcanism is often explosive, forming tuffs and agglomerates.
 Andesite vents tend to build up composite volcanoes rather than the shield volcanoes characteristic of basalt, with its much lower viscosity resulting from its lower silica content and higher eruption temperature.

 Block lava flows are typical of andesitic lavas from composite volcanoes.
 They behave in a similar manner to ʻaʻā flows but their more viscous nature causes the surface to be covered in smooth-sided angular fragments (blocks) of solidified lava instead of clinkers.
 As with ʻaʻā flows, the molten interior of the flow, which is kept insulated by the solidified blocky surface, advances over the rubble that falls off the flow front.
 They also move much more slowly downhill and are thicker in depth than ʻaʻā flows.